systemslab/popper-paper/paper/paper.md

 (firmware and OS).
 In this use case we exemplify how an experiment that is potentially sensitive to a customized version of the OS can be "Popperized", e.g. because it needs particular features of a custom kernel or specific drivers.
 Torpor [@jimenez_characterizing_2016] is a workload- and architecture-independent technique for characterizing the performance of a computing platform.
+Given that the authors of the Torpor paper followed the Popper convention, thus we just have taken the experiment for this use case "as is" and include it in the Popper repository of this article.

 In short, Torpor works by executing a battery of micro-benchmarks and using these as the performance profile of a system.
 Given two profiles of two distinct platforms A and B, Torpor generates a variability range of B with respect to A. These variability profiles can then be used to predict the variability of any application running on B, that originally ran A. The goal is to predict as well as recreate performance of applications that run on newer (and faster) platforms using OS-level virtualization.

-In this case, we take the experiment from [@jimenez_characterizing_2016] that quantifies the variability of a list of machines with respect to a 10 year old system.
+We take the experiment from the original paper that quantifies the variability of a list of machines with respect to a 10 year old system [@jimenez_characterizing_2016] (Figure 2 of the original article).
 Due to space constraints, we only show the variability profile for one machine but results for all the other machines are available in this paper's repository.
-Since we're interested in "pinning" a particular kernel version[^notreally], a natural option is to use a virtual machine to package the experiment.
+Since we are interested in "pinning" a particular kernel version[^notreally], a natural option is to use a virtual machine to package the experiment.
 Vagrant [@hashicorp_vagrant_2016] is a higher-level wrapper around virtualization software that provides the framework and configuration format (Ruby language scripts) to create and manage complete portable development environments.

 ![\[[source](https://github.com/systemslab/popper-paper/tree/asplos17/experiments/torpor)\]
 Variability profile of a set of CPU-bound benchmarks.
 Each data point